Back To: INSURANCE & RISK MANAGEMENT

-provides a regular income stream to its beneficiaries.
-Therefore, annuitization can be defined as the process of paying a fixed amount of money which is due to an annuity investment to a beneficiary or an annuitant.
+Annuitization can be defined as the process of paying a fixed amount of money over time, in incremental payments to a beneficiary or an annuitant.
 Annuitization extends your annuity investment into a stream of regular payments to the annuity beneficiary or a surviving spouse in a joint life arrangement.
 This income is paid to the beneficiaries upon the death of the annuitant.
 This is a sum of money payable yearly or at other regular intervals as decided by the annuitant.

 A Little More on What is Annuitization

 As far as annuitization is concerned, individuals offer a tangible capital to a life insurance company in exchange for periodic payments throughout their lifetime or within a time frame.
 Annuitization has been in practise for years but became a contract offered to the public in the 1800s by life insurance companies.
 And as become a worthy means of investment.

 Annuitization has a fixed calculation rate: the capital offered will determine the amount paid as regular income to the annuitant.
 The life insurance company pays an amount equivalent of the annuitant’s age and life expectancy rate with the projected interest rate the insurance company will credit to the annuity balance.
 All of these determine what is paid and the interest accrued by the beneficiary of the annuity at the end of the time frame of the annuity.
 This calculation works to provide a regular stream of income for the annuity and also benefit the insurance company.

 In this type of investment, the life insurance company takes responsibility for the annuitant living long as the payment continues until the death of the annuitant in the case of a lifetime payment period.
 It is important to note that the payment period is determined by the investor’s lifespan or an investor’s choice of time frame.
 In both ways, the life insurance company is at risk of long term payments.